 Over a period of six months, introductions are made to design/build companies who provide competitive proposals and quotes for the work.
 A full proposal for the management company is generated by the local management team, including design proposals, estimated budget and timelines, implications for existing hotel guests and full estimate on targeted revenue increase.

-Once permission is given, local management work with the Irish Pub Concept consultants and with design/build companies to execute the change.
-The Irish Pub Concept consultants are used to help develop menus, recipes and train employees.
+Once permission is given, local management work with consultants and with design/build companies to execute the change.
+The consultants are used to help develop menus, recipes and train employees.

-The entire change is effected in six weeks, transforming this portion of the lobby area from a dry, unwelcoming environment into an authentic Victorian pub.
+The entire change is effected in six weeks, transforming this portion of the hotel from a dry, unwelcoming environment into an authentic pub.

-The hotel achieved its objective of retaining guests who would otherwise have left the hotel to eat and drink elsewhere.
+While the hotel achieved its objective of retaining guests who would otherwise have left the hotel to eat and drink elsewhere, the unexpected bonus was that the Pub.
 Hotel management feel that the presence of the Irish Pub is beneficial for room sales as people like the idea of staying at a hotel with an Irish Pub attached.

-One additional and unexpected impact on revenues was that the Irish Pub now attracts customers from the local community who now use the hotel as a gathering place, dinner/lunch destination and social hub for local organizations..
+One additional and unexpected impact on revenues was that the Irish Pub now attracts customers from the local community who now use the hotel as a gathering place, dinner/lunch destination and social hub for local organizations.
+Year 1 revenues were $2.0M, Year 2 revenues $2.2M.